emad-elsaid/emad-elsaid.github.io/_posts/2020-11-20-Why I became a software developer.md

 In my teen years I mostly liked two things, Drawing and Computers.
 I used to get high grades in mostly everything, even the subjects I didn't like like English and math.
 But what I really liked to do was drawing.
-I was not the best in my class, maybe second or third best but I like the feeling of drawing and coloring.
+I was not the best in my class, maybe second or third best but I liked the feeling of drawing and coloring.

 Like most boys in my age I also liked to take things apart and putting them